vapor/docs/3.0/docs/postgresql/fluent.md

 ### Model

-Now let's create our first `PostgreSQLModel`.
+Now let's create your first `PostgreSQLModel`.
 Models represent tables in your PostgreSQL database and they are the primary method of interacting with your data.

 ```swift
 import FluentPostgreSQL